apexpl/apex_v1/docs/training/admin_settings_view.md

 Within our */etc/training/package.php* file, we defined a Settings->Lottery menu within the administration panel, to allow the administrator to define the daily lottery award.
 Let's go ahead and develop that menu, so within terminal type:

-`php apex.php create view admin/settings/lottery training`
+`./apex create view admin/settings/lottery training`

 This will create two new files at: